Noel Gallagher: Style and abilities

 Comparing himself to other guitarists, Gallagher stated, "I can barely play like Peter Green, let alone fucking Jeff Beck."
 He also said, "I'm unfortunate enough that two of my best mates are Johnny Marr and Paul Weller.
 Those two are virtuosos to me although neither of them would admit it.
 On the electric guitar they're it.
 So if you're asking me how do I compare to those two—and I like to compare myself to the greats—I'm average at fucking best."
 Weller described Gallagher's ability as a guitarist as "rudimentary", saying, "Noel doesn't pretend to be a guitar god.
 He's very good at putting chords together and he's got a distinctive style in terms of his chord sequences and his rhythm playing.
 It's recognisable."
-Though naturally left-handed, Gallagher plays guitar right-handed, which he claims is the only thing he can do with his non-dominant hand.
+Though naturally left-handed, Gallagher plays guitar right-handed, which he said is the only thing he can do with his non-dominant hand.

 Gallagher has said he sometimes does not understand his own lyrics, commenting in 2005, "When I'm halfway through 'Don't Look Back in Anger' I say to myself, 'I still don't know what these words mean!'"
 By 2017, he had reflected, "There is a bit of truth in that statement.
 Like the bit in 'Champagne Supernova' about 'slowly walking down the hall faster than a cannonball'.
 What does that mean?
 And the answer is, I don't know what it means.
 I don't care what it means.
 It must mean something, though, because I play it to a sea of people every night and they seem to understand it.
 That's all that matters, I guess."
 He has stated that he is dyslexic, which slows down the process of his songwriting, and that he can neither read nor write music notation.